denten-courses/masters-seminar/README.md

 - Selections from *Epistemology of the Closet* (1990) by Eve Kosofsky Sedgwick.
 - Selections from *A History of the Modern Fact* (1998) by Mary Poovey.
-- "The Touch of the Real" and "The Potato in Materialist Imagination" in [Practicing New Historicism][121] (2000) by Catherine Gallagher and Stephen Greenblatt.
+- "The Touch of the Real" in [Practicing New Historicism][121] (2000) by Catherine Gallagher and Stephen Greenblatt.

 [121]: https://courseworks2.columbia.edu/files/5583226/download?download_frd=1

 ### Week 13

+- "Translating into English" (2005) by Gayatri Spivak.
+- Selections from *Literary Reading: Empirical and Theoretical Studies* (2006) by David Miall.
 - Selections from *Feeling Backward Loss and the Politics of Queer History* (2007) by Heather Love.
-- Selections from *Literary Reading: Empirical and Theoretical Studies* (2006) by David Miall.

 ### Week 14